tccloudz/stroop-force/README.md

 A stand-alone Salesforce Lightning app that is a Stellar blockchain wallet with Stellar DEX capabilities.

 <strong>This app was created as a side-project to scratch an itch.
 This is a work in progress and I am not sure when it will be a finished product, probably never.
-Use at your own risk!
+Some manual testing has been done, but functionality has not been tested exhaustively.
+Support for the app will not be provided and I take no responsiblity for any issues that happen with your crypto assets.
+Please do <a href="https://consumer.ftc.gov/articles/what-know-about-cryptocurrency-and-scams">your due diligence</a> when buying / selling crypto or participating in any crypto-related projects.<br/><br/><br/> <h1>Use at your own risk!</h1>
-<br/><br/>The Lightning app has the following capabilties (thus far): </strong>
+<br/><br/><br />The Lightning app has the following capabilties (thus far): </strong>

 <ul>
   <li>